dompetriella/supabase_template/README.md

 A template for setting up a supabase flutter app quickly

-_requires a .env file to connect to supabase api_
+_requires a "dotnet" file to connect to supabase api_

 # Renaming